Healer Rankings / Tier List for Phase 3 of TBC Classic

 S-Tier Classes and Specializations

-- Throughput — S-tier, Chain Heal is extremely strong against the high group damage intake of many TBC encounters, especially once Spell Haste is introduced later on.
-Already in Tier 5, multiple encounters will have high area damage that caters to the Restoration Shaman toolkit.
+- Throughput — S-tier, Chain Heal is extremely strong against the high group damage intake of many TBC encounters, and benefits greatly from the Spell Haste stat introduced in Tier 6.
 Their tank healing is also good, but not exceptional.